zoom/videosdk-web-helloworld/readme.md

 ## Disclaimer

-Do not expose your SDK Secret to the client, when using the Video SDK in production please make sure to use a backend service to sign the tokens.
+Do not expose your credentials to the client, when using the Video SDK in production please make sure to use a backend service to sign the tokens.
+Don't store credentials in plain text, as this is a sample app we're using an `.env` for sake of simplicity.